 When a Fixed Fee is agreed in advance we shall not seek to charge any additional fee unless the work carried out is of a different nature or extent from that which we understood to be required on the basis of your instruction.

-If we agree a fixed fee with you to attend and represent you at a court hearing, tribunal or an investigative interview or carry out any other work and subsequently our attendance or completion of the work is unnecessary save where you cancel our retainer then we reserve the right to charge at our hourly rates + disbursements up to the value of the fixed fee for any work done on your matter together with an administration fee of £50+vat.
+If we agree a fixed fee with you to attend and represent you at a court hearing, tribunal or an investigative interview or carry out any other work and subsequently our attendance or completion of the work is unnecessary or you cancel our retainer then we will charge you for all work done by us at our standard hourly rates (including that for any instructed counsel or any agents at their applicable hourly rate) + disbursements up to the value of the fixed fee for any work done on your matter together with an administration fee of £50+vat.

 You are responsible for paying disbursements (sometimes called expenses) we incur on your behalf (for example Land Registry, Companies House and court fees, travel, couriers and printing and binding).
 These are added to the invoice at cost.
 Where they are substantial we ask for payment on account.
 We try to give an estimate of expenses before they are incurred.

 Where we have to transfer money on your behalf we cannot do so until the money has cleared the banking system.
 If the money has not been cleared we will not make the payment for you.
 We may charge you the CHAPS or other banking charges incurred.

 Where we need to travel for your work we do so by the most appropriate means.
 Hotel accommodation is of a suitable business standard.
 Actual costs are charged, apart from travel by car where a standard mileage charge applies.

 All estimates or quotations given by us and all fees charged by us are exclusive of VAT (at the rate applicable from time to time) which will be charged as applicable on our fees and those disbursements and expenses that are subject to VAT.